Full Classification of Static Spherical Vacuum Solutions to Bumblebee Gravity with General VEVs: Results

 where

 for some constants \(c_1\) and \(c_2\).
 But fixing \(G(r)\) is not necessary, actually we can choose exactly one of \(G(r)\), \(H(r)\), \(b_t(t)\) or \(b_r(r)\) freely, and the others follow by solving the differential equations.
+The relationship between $G(r)$ and $H(r)$ results from the condition $R_{rr} = 0$ of the Ricci tensor.
+This implies that any static spherically symmetric metric satisfying $R_{rr} = 0$ can be a solution of this system.
 Mathematically, this is a manifestation of the degeneration of the system of differential equations derived from the equations of motion.
 Specifically, we have more degrees of freedom to choose functions of \(g_{tt}\), \(g_{rr}\), \(b_t\) and \(b_r\) than the number of \emph{independent} differential equations, so we are free to fix one function for \(G(r)\), \(H(r)\), \(b_t(r)\) or \(b_r(r)\), and still are able to solve the others.
 For this specific set of model parameters, the vacuum field equations exhibit an physically uncountable degeneracy in their solution space.
 Given a fixed VEV \(b_\mu b^\mu\), we \emph{cannot} obtain solutions without ambiguity, even when we require asymptotic flatness of the metric.
 However, \(g_{tt}\) and \(g_{rr}\) have real physical effects that can be observed, so ambiguity in them is unacceptable.
 Such a scenario implies that the dynamical equations are degenerate and lose their ability to constrain the fields.
 It seems that this specific set of parameters should be excluded from the physically viable parameter space, representing a singular boundary where the underlying theory lacks a well-defined dynamical structure.

 \end{description}